-Proposals of stockholders intended to be presented at our 2023 Annual Meeting of Stockholders (the "2023 Annual Meeting") must be received by the Company by December 26, 2022 to be considered for inclusion in our Proxy Statement relating to such meeting.
+Proposals of stockholders intended to be presented at our 2024 Annual Meeting of Stockholders (the "2024 Annual Meeting") must be received by the Company by December 29, 2023 to be considered for inclusion in our Proxy Statement relating to such meeting.
 Proposals for inclusion in the Proxy Statement must comply with the Exchange Act, including Rule 14a-8.

-A stockholder must notify the Company of any proposal (including director nominations) that the stockholder intends to present, other than by inclusion in our proxy materials, at our 2023 Annual Meeting.
-To be timely, the notice must be delivered to the Company's Corporate Secretary at the Company's principal executive offices no earlier than February 7, 2023 and no later than March 9, 2023.
-In order for the proposal to be eligible for consideration at the 2023 Annual Meeting, the notice must include the information required by the Company's bylaws, including, with respect to director nominations, specific information regarding both the stockholder making the nomination and the director nominee.
-In addition to satisfying the advance notice provisions of our bylaws, a stockholder who intends to solicit proxies in support of director nominees submitted under these advance notice provisions must provide the notice required under Exchange Act Rule 14a-19 to the Corporate Secretary no later than April 8, 2023.
+A stockholder must notify the Company of any proposal (including director nominations) that the stockholder intends to present, other than by inclusion in our proxy materials, at our 2024 Annual Meeting.
+To be timely, the notice must be delivered to the Company's Corporate Secretary at the Company's principal executive offices no earlier than February 14, 2024 and no later than March 15, 2024.
+In order for the proposal to be eligible for consideration at the 2024 Annual Meeting, the notice must include the information required by the Company's bylaws, including, with respect to director nominations, specific information regarding both the stockholder making the nomination and the director nominee.
+These dates and notice requirements also apply to any stockholder nominations for directors to be included on a universal proxy card for election at our 2024 Annual Meeting.
+In addition to satisfying the advance notice provisions of our bylaws, a stockholder who intends to solicit proxies in support of director nominees submitted under these advance notice provisions must provide the notice required by Exchange Act Rule 14a-19(b) to the Corporate Secretary at the Company's principal executive offices no later than April 14, 2024.